MorganJBradford/computer_science/COA/flashcards/memory.md

 - Block Offset = $log_2\ 2^{11} = 11\ bits$
 - No. of Tag bits = (31 - 11) = 20 bits
 Hit Latency = $(15 \cdot 20) + 7 = 307\ ns$

+#flashcards/memory/mapping/associative
+What are the restrictions regarding assigning blocks to cache lines in associtive mapping::None.
+Any block can be assign to any of the cache lines

+#flashcards/memory/mapping/associative
+Types of associative memory mapping and bullet point:
+?
+- Fully Associative Mapping
+    - Any block can be placed in any cache line
+    - P.A. bits are split into tag bits and block offset bits
+        - The entire P.A. is used as the tag
+        - The block offset bits are used to identify the word in the block
+    - Disadvantages:
+        - Many to many relationship
+            - No clue where to look for the block
+            - During retrieval all of the tags associated to all of the cache lines are judged to find the block
+                - Increases hit latency
+        - Having as many comparators as the cache line working in parallel can be a solution
+            - But this is not practical as it will increase the hardware cost exponentially
+            - Also will increase the heat of the circuitry as well
+- Set Associative Mapping
+    - A compromise between direct and fully associative mapping
+    - Cache is divided into a number of sets
+    - Each set contains a number of lines
+    - A block can be placed in any line of a specific set
+    - P.A. bits are split into tag bits, set bits, and block offset bits
+        - The tag bits are used to identify the block in the cache
+        - The set bits are used to identify the set in the cache
+        - The block offset bits are used to identify the word in the block

+#flashcards/memory/mapping/associative/fully/hardware_implementation
+Conceptual Hardware Implementation
+- Assuming there are 4 lines in the cache suppose the generated physical address is 8 bits, and the least significant 2 bits are the block offset.
+- Therefore the remaining 6 bits are being used as the block number.
+Because in associative mapping the entire P.A. is used as the tag, the 6 bits are the tag bits.
+?
+All 4 lines will be connected to a 6 bit comparator each to which the tag bits of the P.A. bits will be fed parallely.
+The outputs of the comparators will be given as input to a multi-input OR gate so it can indicate a cache hit if any of the lines have the required block.
+Only one cache line will have the block if it is present.
+Cache is very expensive and limited in size.
+Having more than one copy of the same data is not a smart way to utilize the cache.
+One may argue why use an or gate instead of an xor gate.
+It would be more expensive to use a multi-input xor gate and we already spent too much on the comparators.
+- Hit Latency = $T_{n-bit\ comparator} + T_{OR}$